ajitsingh98/Data-Science-Interview-Questions-Answers/linear_methods_for_classification.md

 ---

-11. The logistic regression model is a subset of a broader range of machine learning models known as generalized linear models (GLMs), which also include analysis of variance (ANOVA), vanilla linear regression, etc. There are three components to a GLM; identify these three components for binary logistic regression.
+Q. The logistic regression model is a subset of a broader range of machine learning models known as generalized linear models (GLMs), which also include analysis of variance (ANOVA), vanilla linear regression, etc. There are three components to a GLM; identify these three components for binary logistic regression.

 <details><summary><b>Answer</b></summary>